yejinha/leetcode/README.md

 ## leetcode-  top interview questions solutions.
-annotation is written in both English & Korean.
+Annotation is written in both English & Korean.
 If you have any idea or questions about any solution, feel free to contact.

 ---